-What Types of Work Visas Are Available to Foreigners in Kosovo?
+Types of Work Visas in Kosovo

 The government in Kosovo has designated several countries, including the United States, visa-exempt.
 Foreign nationals from these countries are free to travel to Kosovo without a visa and stay there for up to 90 days within a period of 180 days.
 Foreigners from other countries will need to obtain an entry visa from the nearest embassy or consulate of Kosovo.

 Regardless of whether or not your employees are from a visa-exempt country, they’ll need to obtain a work permit as well as a temporary residence permit to live and work in Kosovo.

 The general requirements to get a visa for Kosovo entrance include: